ashhhlynn/final-marketplace-frontend/README.md

 # Seedlink
-> A buy and sell e-commerce application for plants created with a JavaScript React & Redux frontend and a Ruby on Rails backend.
-Users can sell or purchase plants from other users by adding items to a shopping cart and submitting orders at checkout.
+> A buy and sell e-commerce application for plants built with a JavaScript React & Redux front end and a Ruby on Rails back end.
+Users can sell or purchase plants from other users by adding to a shopping cart and submitting orders at checkout.
 Styled with Semantic UI React and CSS.

 ## Features
 - Create accounts and sign in